iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

    info is available, either explicitly (sorted array) or implicitly (partially sorted or other special info).
 2. monotony pattern.
-If the ordering info isn't available, but you can exclude "all" the possible cases from left or right by a condition camparing `f(mid)` to the `target`.
+If the ordering info isn't available, but you can exclude "all" the possible cases from left or right by a condition comparing `f(mid)` to the `target`.

 ## Binary search problem solving techniques